rarnaout/Covidcycles/README.md

 The function in <a href="https://github.com/rarnaout/Covidcycles/blob/main/covid_deaths_vs_cases.ipynb">the python notebook</a> `plot_deaths_vs_cases`, does this.

+The usual caveats apply regarding reporting, including completeness from some countries and deaths with vs. of COVID-19 (causative vs. incidental).

 Please use as you see fit, as long as it's with attribution.

--- Ramy Arnaout, MD, DPhil
+Ramy Arnaout, MD, DPhil / Boston, MA / January 8, 2022